Michael Lindsey

-Michael Lindsey (born July 10, 1987) is an American football wide receiver who is currently a free agent.
-He has played for the Tampa Bay Storm and Jacksonville Sharks.
+Michael Lindsey (born July 10, 1987) is an American former professional football wide receiver who played in the Arena Football League (AFL) for the Tampa Bay Storm and Jacksonville Sharks.

 Professional career

-Tampa Bay Storm

 In 2011, Lindsey signed with the Tampa Bay Storm.
-He had a tremendous rookie season with the Storm, shattering the franchise record for kickoff return yards in a single season.
+He had a tremendous rookie season with the Storm, setting the franchise record for kickoff return yards in a single season.
 He re-signed with the Storm for the 2012 season.

-Jacksonville Sharks

 On August 13, 2015, Lindsey was assigned to the Jacksonville Sharks.

-Tampa Bay Storm

-On June 16, 2016, Lindsey was assigned to the Storm..
+On June 16, 2016, Lindsey was assigned to the Storm.
 On July 8, 2016, Lindsey was placed on reassignment.
 He was assigned to the Storm on January 12, 2017.
 The Storm folded in December 2017.